 Your breath has an interesting ability to provide clues to your overall health.
-Just as a fruity odor can be a sign of diabetes, an ammonia odor is associated with kidney disease.
-Similarly, a very foul fruit odor may be a sign of anorexia nervosa.
-Other diseases, such as asthma, cystic fibrosis, lung cancer, and liver disease also can cause distinct odors on the breath.
+A sweet, fruity odor can be a sign of ketoacidosis, an acute complication of diabetes.
+An odor of ammonia is associated with kidney disease.
+Similarly, a very foul, fruity odor may be a sign of anorexia nervosa.
+Other diseases, such as asthma, cystic fibrosis, lung cancer, and liver disease, also can cause distinct odors on the breath.

 Bad breath, also called halitosis, can be so telling that doctors may even be able to use it to identify diabetes.
-Recently, researchers have found that infrared breath analyzers can be effective in identifying if you have prediabetes or early-stage diabetes.
-And researchers at Western New England University are testing a breathalyzer that measures blood glucose levels.
+Recently, researchers have found that infrared breath analyzers can be effective in identifying prediabetes or early-stage diabetes.

 Diabetes-related halitosis has two main causes: periodontal disease and high levels of ketones in the blood.

-Diabetes can reduce blood flow throughout your body, including your gums.
+Diabetes can damage blood vessels, which can reduce blood flow throughout your body, including your gums.
 If your gums and teeth aren’t receiving a proper supply of blood, they may become weak and more prone to infection.
 Diabetes may also raise glucose levels in your mouth, promoting bacteria growth, infection, and bad breath.
-To make matters worse, when your blood sugars are high it becomes hard for the body to fight infection, which makes healing the gums difficult.
+When your blood sugars are high, it becomes hard for the body to fight infection, which makes it harder for the gums to heal.

-If you get periodontal disease, it may be more severe and take longer to heal than in a person without diabetes.
+If someone with diabetes gets a periodontal disease, it may be more severe and take longer to heal than in a person without diabetes.

 Bad breath is a common sign of periodontal disease.
 Other signs include: